Solar Energy FAQ: 14 Frequently Asked Questions About Utility-Scale Solar Projects

 When the solar facility is no longer efficient, the system will be decommissioned and the equipment removed, recycling everything that can be, and returning the land to the condition in which it existed prior to the installation of the solar project.
 Solar has a minimal impact on the land, unlike fossil fuel power plants.
 When the project is removed, the land is returned to essentially its original state.
 Many landowners see leasing land for utility-scale solar projects as a form of land banking, as it has minimal long term impact on the value of the land.

 Solar panels do not produce noise, but the inverters that change the current of electricity from DC to AC do produce a slight hum that is not audible past the property boundaries.
-Solar is considered a quiet neighbor.
+Solar projects are considered quiet neighbors.

 Will the project produce glare?